This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The main feature of the GlassOwl binoculars is its digital features.
 As such, it can be used both in day and night conditions.
 It has 3.5-7x optical magnification and 2x digital zoom.
 With it, you can see your targets in up-close detail on the 4" display.

-It promises 1300 ft (433 yards) of a detection range, but it's likely this is with use of the built-in 850 nm IR illuminator and with clear night skies.
-With 31 mm objective lens, FMC (Fully Multi-Coated) optics, manual focus, and 10-30 mm eye relief, the digital binoculars are at the top of their field.
+It promises 1300 ft (433 yards) of a detection range, but I advise that this is only likely with use of the built-in 850 nm IR illuminator and with clear night skies.
+With 31 mm objective lens, FMC (Fully Multi-Coated) optics, manual focus, and 10-30 mm eye relief, I reckon the budget digital binoculars are at the top of their field.

 With its included 32GB micro SD memory card, you can take pictures and video recordings with audio without giving away your position.
-Thanks to the No Glow IR Illuminator, you can see more while remaining hidden.
+I really like the No Glow IR Illuminator, so that you can see more while remaining hidden.